brokencuph/study-to-think/README.md

 # FEIRAN (original study-to-think)
-A student course grade assessment system written in C++ and Qt.
+A simple student course grade assessment system written in C++ and Qt.

+Although it has a number of different features, this project was originally only aimed for a university software engineering practice, so **use with caution** if used for production purposes.
+However, it may be a good project for demonstrating use of several technology listed in the bottom.

 Prebuilt Windows binary available [here](https://github.com/brokencuph/study-to-think/releases/tag/v1.0beta).
+(Windows 7 or below not supported)

 ## How to build/develop
 > **TL;DR**: clone the repository with submodules, install Qt6 and set up env vars, and build it normally like any CMake project.